MangoLight/ministrap-old/README.md

 - => Ministrap 1.0
 - New theme
 - Including a new default font: "Lato"
-- Including font icons from "Open Iconic"
+- Including a font for icons from "Open Iconic"

 2014-06-28
 - => Ministrap 0.5